legendcodermartino1245/ldac-optimization-guide/README.md

 Adaptive bitrate (330–990 kbps, dynamic)

 These values are pushed at the system level
-In dev options the bitrate is showed as Default which is another clue about samsung override being on
+In dev options "Default" is not a selectable bitrate — it indicates the override has taken effect.